triciamedina/roots-app/README.md

 # Roots
 Roots is a micro-donations concept app with a focus on giving back to your local community.
 Roots will help you set aside spare change by rounding up your everyday purchases.
-Invest your spare change back into your community by funding classrooms in your area.
+Then invest your spare change back into your community by funding classrooms in your area.

 ## Live App
 https://roots-app.triciamedina.now.sh/